2005 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 4% Petit Verdot and 3% Malbec to this Cabernet to increase the wine’s depth and richness.
 The wine was bottled in August 2007.

-At our Annual Vertical Tasting in January 2019, we tasted the 2005 and here are our notes: Well integrated with blackberries, cassis, black pepper, mint and toasted oak aromas.
-Soft entry with flavors of cigar box, niçoise olives, nutmeg and dark chocolate.
-Long finish.
+At our Annual Vertical Tasting in January 2020, we tasted the 2005 and here are our notes: Surprisingly youthful with complex aromas of dried cherries, nutmeg and carpaccio.
+Soft, silky entry with flavors of cedar, currants, niçoise olives, mint and dark chocolate.
+Lovely finish.